 This 18-hole private course that annually hosts the local LPGA Championship is located in Northeast Portland, a wedge from the Columbia River (although you cannot see the river from the course).
-It is an old-school, attractive course.
+The course at Columbia Edgewater Country Club is an old-school, attractive course.
 The generally narrow holes are lined with beautiful old tall trees, and include many traps and a smattering of water features.
 Very well maintained, with true greens, and a pleasure to play (despite the jets going to and from neighboring Portland International Airport).
-It has an excellent practice facility and attractive club house.
-It’s a little hilly, but a nice walk.
+Columbia Edgewater Country Club has an excellent practice facility and attractive club house.
+The golf course is a little hilly, but a nice walk.

 Local businessmen, lead by B.C.
 Darnall, president of Swift & Co. which had a plant nearby, formed the club in 1924 and quickly bought the farmland on which the course was to be located.

 I Wish I Would Have Known Before I Played